kurawlefaraaz/Digital-Logic/Fundamentals of Digital Logic/Boolean Algebra.md

 ## Basic Operations
 Boolean Expression:
 : Boolean Expression is a combination of Boolean operators, constants and variables.
+example: `A + B`

 Boolean Operator:
-: Boolean Operators are opearators which indicates use of some logical operation such as AND, OR, NOT ect.
+: Boolean Operators are operators which indicates use of some logical operation such as `AND`, `OR`, `NOT` etc.

+Boolean Constants:
 : Boolean Constants are values which would not change.
 Only two constants are present in Boolean Algebra that are 0 and 1.

+Boolean Variable:
+:

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTMyOTc0NzgyMl19
+eyJoaXN0b3J5IjpbLTEzMzc3OTc0MTBdfQ==
 -->